-The B-vitamin complex contains a wide range of specialized members, necessary and vital for the healthy functioning of nearly all the body’s processes.
+The B-vitamin family consists of a wide range of specialized members that are necessary and vital for the healthy functioning of nearly all of the body’s processes.
 Without B vitamins, it would be impossible to maintain life.
-For this reason, the B vitamin complex is considered as essential nutrients and is perhaps the most well-known of all the vitamin supplements.
+For this reason, B vitamins are considered essential nutrients, and are perhaps the most well-known of all the vitamin supplements.

-The actions of the B vitamins involve everything from energy production, oxygenation of tissues, digestion processes, nervous system function, and hormone balance.
-B vitamins provide the greatest benefit when taken together, thus the name of “B Complex“.
+The actions of the B vitamins involve everything from energy production, oxygenation of tissues, digestive processes and nervous system function, to hormone balance.
+B vitamins provide the greatest benefit when taken together, thus the importance of a “B Complex” supplement.

 The most well-known “B” vitamins:

-The “B-complex family” of vitamins is made up particular vitamins that work best in conjunction with the other family members.
+The “B-complex family” consists of the particular B vitamins that work best in conjunction with the other family members.
 Included in this family of vitamins are:

 - Vitamin B1 (thiamine)

 - Vitamin B10 (PABA)

 - Vitamin B12 (cobalamin)